tt-isv-org/scc/article-intro/README.md

     Ranges:                     5000-6000
 ```

+A quick note on some of the permissions annotated in the SCC:

+### SELinux

+When using SELinuxContext in SCC's, note that:

+1. Using **MustRunAs** requires **seLinuxContext.seLinuxOptions** to be set, either in the SCC or at the project level.
+These values are then validated against the **seLinuxOptions** requested in the deployment manifest.
+1. Using **RunAsAny** means no default values are provided.
+Allows any **seLinuxOptions** to be specified in the deployment manifest.

 ### Seccomp

 Seccomp is a Linux kernel secuirty feature.
 When enabled this prevents a majority of system calls from being made by the container, eliminating most common vaulnerabities.
 Seccomp is maintained by a whitelist profile that can be added to for custom use and is unique to each base image profile.